Plaid Component

 Configure the ViewGrid Component

-This ViewGrid component uses a table to display account information.
-Once your end-user connects their account, the ViewGrid displays their account information.
+This ViewGrid component creates a dashboard to display account information.
+Once your end-user connects their account, the ViewGrid component displays their account information.

 authHolder |